kosystephy/Movies/README.md

 - Task management: Users can view movies, actresses and movies starring various artists.
 - Responsive design: The web application is designed to be responsive and work well on mobile devices.

+## Project Status
+- Completed but has room for more changes
+- Adding a search page
+- Log In page.
 ## Technologies Used

 This project uses the following technologies: